VinnyDyn/StatusReasonKanban/README.md

 - Attributes will be displayed based on the associated view and if they has value.
 - With a double click, access the form record.
 - No custom workflows or actions.

+### Prerequisites
+The component needs at least one attribute of type option set (StatusCode or OptionSet) on view.

+#### Ready to use
+The [managed](https://github.com/VinnyDyn/StatusReasonKanban/releases/tag/1.9.4.0) solution is ideal for non developers.
+Import and use.

 ### Incompatible with
 - Specials status change: WonOpportunity, IncidentResolution, CloseQuoteRequest, etc..